 About Thailand

 It’s hard to talk about a country with as much appeal as Thailand.
-For some people it has the world’s most perfect beaches, those white sandy idylls fringed by jungle, and dramatically sharp karst islands in turquoise seas; for some it’s a cuisine explosion, with flavours borrowed from everywhere and married with the Thai staples of lemongrass, chillies and fresh seafood; for some, it’s Bangkok and all it promises; while for others it’s the ancient, glittering temples and the magic of the modern Buddhist monasteries where people still live their lives to an ancient heartbeat.
-Our Guru’s list of recommendations for the best places to stay in Thailand has been carefully crafted with hotels chosen on their service, design, and location.
-Indeed we have found a wide range of properties and definitely recommend something for every budget and taste, whether you're visiting for the beaches, temples or a frenetic city break.
+For some people it has the world’s most perfect beaches, those white sandy idylls fringed by jungle, and dramatically sharp karst islands in turquoise seas; for some it’s a cuisine explosion, with flavors borrowed from everywhere and married with the Thai staples of lemongrass, chillies and fresh seafood; for some, it’s Bangkok and all it promises; while for others it’s the ancient, glittering temples and the magic of the modern Buddhist monasteries where people still live their lives to an ancient heartbeat.
+Our Guru’s list of recommendations for the best places to stay in Thailand has been carefully crafted with hotels chosen on their service, design, and location, from luxurious escapes and stunning beach resorts to quirky guesthouses.
+Indeed we have found a wide range of properties and definitely recommend something for every budget and taste (including plenty of affordable options) whether you're visiting for the beaches, temples or a frenetic city break.

 Where to stay